shockscript/spec/src/packages.md

 trace( Color(0x10_00_00) );
 ```

-## Documentation comment
+## ShockDoc comment

-A `package` definition may have a prefix documentation comment, allowing to document the package once.
+A `package` definition may have a prefix ShockDoc comment, allowing to document the package once.

 ```
 /**